eskil/authed_app/README.md

 We are now [here in Andrei's
 blog](https://medium.com/@andreichernykh/phoenix-simple-authentication-authorization-in-step-by-step-tutorial-form-dc93ea350153#2334)
-and ready to add Guardain to our project, and implement signing in.
+and ready to add [Guardian](https://github.com/ueberauth/guardian) to our project, and implement signing in.

 Add guardian to `./mix.exs`: